KorAP/Datok/Readme.md

 fast natural language tokenization, based on a finite state transducer generated with [Foma](https://fomafst.github.io/).

+## References

+Please cite this work as:

+> Diewald, N. (2022): *Matrix and Double-Array Representations
+> for Efficient Finite State Tokenization*.
+In: Proceedings of the
+> 10th Workshop on Challenges in the Management of Large Corpora
+> (CMLC-10) at LREC 2022.
+Marseille, France.

 The library contains sources for a german tokenizer based on [KorAP-Tokenizer](https://github.com/KorAP/KorAP-Tokenizer).

+For speed and quality analysis in comparison to other tokenizers for German, please refer to this article:

+> Diewald, N./Kupietz, M./Lüngen, H. (2022): *Tokenizing on scale -
+> Preprocessing large text corpora on the lexical and sentence level*.
+> In: Proceedings of EURALEX 2022.
+Mannheim, Germany.

+The benchmarks can be reproduced using [this test suite](https://github.com/KorAP/Tokenizer-Evaluation).

 ## Tokenization